 One of those people is my 1st cousin, so I know right off that we are related without having to do any research.
 Most of the people who use AncestryDNA have at least a small family tree online for you to look through and find matching names.
 I love seeing how you are related to other people.

 I haven't contacted anyone yet, but I am slowly going through my list and trying to find how we are related.
-I am trying to be as thorough as possible, since some are as obvious at first.
+I am trying to be as thorough as possible, since some aren't as obvious at first.

 Also, now that I have done the AncestryDNA test, I am going to try and transfer the results to Family Tree DNA to find where I fit over there.
 So far, the transfer thing isn't working for me (i've heard it's because AncestryDNA recently changed up their test and FTDNA hasn't caught up with it yet), but I am hopeful they will fix the problem soon.
 My dad took their test years ago, so I have access to his information, and it's pretty interesting how they separate the groups and find common ancestors.